tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 extension in the EncryptedExtensions, the server indicates the Evidence type carried in the `Attestation` handshake message sent after the EncryptedExtensions by the server.
-The Evidence contained in the CMW payload MUST include both the client nonce (from the ClientHello extension) and the server nonce (from the ServerHello extension) in the TEE's signature, along with the server's TLS identity public key (TIK-S).
+The Evidence contained in the CMW payload MUST include a secret derived from the TLS master secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with the server's TLS identity public key (TIK-S).
 The Evidence type in the evidence_request extension MUST contain a single value selected from the evidence_request extension in